Capitol Hill massacre: Legacy

 The views predominating among the city's politicians and other leaders turned out to be closer to those of The Stranger than the Times.
 As mayor Greg Nickels put it, "This is not about music, this is not about a party.
 This was about a guy who decided he was going to kill people and he had the firepower to do it."
-Several city council members spoke up against the "quick fix" mentality inherent in the Times editorial; council member Peter Steinbrueck added he was "really incredulous over young teenaged girls going out all night unsupervised and mixing with much older people," but didn't see that as an issue over the nature of the place where they had socialized.
+Several city council members spoke up against the "quick fix" mentality inherent in the Times editorial; council member Peter Steinbrueck added he was "really incredulous over young teenaged girls going out all night unsupervised and mixing with much older people", but didn't see that as an issue over the nature of the place where they had socialized.
 Sandra Williamson, mother of shooting victim Christopher "Deacon" Williamson, announced, "I'm going to do everything in my power to make sure that those raves continue… That is what I am going to do for Chris."
-The Seattle Post-Intelligencer added that "even… former City Attorney Mark Sidran", whom they described as "Seattle's best-known defender of underage dance restrictions," said that "Some tragedies defy any sort of rational response in terms of regulation because they're completely irrational events you can't really predict or prevent."
+The Seattle Post-Intelligencer added that "even ... former City Attorney Mark Sidran", whom they described as "Seattle's best-known defender of underage dance restrictions", said: "Some tragedies defy any sort of rational response in terms of regulation because they're completely irrational events you can't really predict or prevent."

 As it happens, the killings occurred only days before Mayor Nickels was to announce the city's support for the non-profit VERA project (which puts on all-ages shows) moving into a new location at Seattle Center, so that at the time of the killings all-ages events were more than routinely on the minds of city leaders, and in a more than typically positive light.
 Four years earlier, Seattle repealed a rather extreme and limiting Teen Dance Ordinance (TDO), replacing it with the much more flexible All-ages Dance Ordinance (AADO).
 In the course of the exchanges in the wake of the murders, musician and activist Ben Shroeter wrote that the AADO made possible legitimate, well-run dances, instead of the sometimes very drug-ridden underground events that had illegally occurred in the TDO era.
-"The dangerous 'underground' rave has virtually disappeared in the Seattle area," wrote Shroeter.
-"I’d rather have my daughter at CHAC or VERA Project than in the beckoning custody of unregulated and lecherous slimeballs."
+Shroeter wrote, "The dangerous 'underground' rave has virtually disappeared in the Seattle area.
+I’d rather have my daughter at CHAC or VERA Project than in the beckoning custody of unregulated and lecherous slimeballs."